Unpacking the Latest Options Trading Trends in JD.com - JD.com (NASDAQ:JD)

 Where Is JD.com Standing Right Now?

-3 market experts have recently issued ratings for this stock, with a consensus target price of $44.67.
+In the last month, 5 experts released ratings on this stock with an average target price of $45.4.

 Turn $1000 into $1270 in just 20 days?

 20-year pro options trader reveals his one-line chart technique that shows when to buy and sell.
 Copy his trades, which have had averaged a 27% profit every 20 days.
-Click here for access. * Consistent in their evaluation, an analyst from Citigroup keeps a Buy rating on JD.com with a target price of $51. * In a cautious move, an analyst from Macquarie downgraded its rating to Neutral, setting a price target of $35. * An analyst from B of A Securities persists with their Buy rating on JD.com, maintaining a target price of $48.
+Click here for access. * Maintaining their stance, an analyst from Mizuho continues to hold a Outperform rating for JD.com, targeting a price of $48. * An analyst from Benchmark has decided to maintain their Buy rating on JD.com, which currently sits at a price target of $53. * An analyst from Macquarie downgraded its action to Neutral with a price target of $35. * Consistent in their evaluation, an analyst from Susquehanna keeps a Neutral rating on JD.com with a target price of $40. * An analyst from Citigroup has decided to maintain their Buy rating on JD.com, which currently sits at a price target of $51.

 Options are a riskier asset compared to just trading the stock, but they have higher profit potential.
 Serious options traders manage this risk by educating themselves daily, scaling in and out of trades, following more than one indicator, and following the markets closely.